Leopard-2019/Comparing-Classifiers/README.md

 <h4 align="center"> Figure 14</h4>
 </p>

+<h3>Cross-Validation Approach used</h3>
-Although, the dependent variable is imbalanced, the HoldOut Cross-validation was used, i.e, splitting data into training and validation sets using the train_test_split function.
+Although, the dependent variable is imbalanced, the HoldOut Cross-validation was used.
+In this technique, the whole dataset is randomly partitioned into a training set and validation set using the train_test_split function.
 The stratify parameter was used  to preserve  the dataset proportions for better prediction and reproduceability of results as follows:

 <p align="center">
 <img src="images/Figure17_splitting2.jpeg" width="1000px">